 La Combe Danay sits on the slopes west of Volnay.
 Its poor soil and altitude give a perfumed, lifted wine with Monthélie’s earthy red fruit and structure beneath.
 Rodolphe calls this wine ‘terrian’ while his Savigny is the opposite.
-The natural concentration of 2016 should see this age well, it is packed with fruit and has the aidity and tannins to balance over time.
+The 2017 should age well, it is packed with fruit and has the aidity and tannins to balance over time.

 About the Domaine